justanothercell/aeonetica/.github/README.md

 - [ ] better mod build script using probably python, make it platform  generic

 ---
+# ECS (see thoughts below)
+- server side ecs
+- module can register an associated client side renderer (trait)
+- module can register associated client side event (such as keypress) functions (trait)
+- can communicate with client via packets (communication event function)<br>
+  -> the renderer can take simple actions, such as interpolation of position to ease the load on the network
+---
 # Some thoughts below:
 # ecs networking system